 As you finalize your safety procedures around all the possible weather outcomes hurricane season can bring, you can draft your messages, alerts, and action plans ahead of time, so that as soon as a situation seems to be on the rise, you are one click away from warning and advising your people.

 Hurricane season is here…

-As we enter the second month of hurricane season, the Atlantic surely gets accustomed to being on high alert.
-Those organizations that have an emergency notification system and related templates in place will be able to react quickly, without delay during the arrival of any storm.
+During the midst of hurricane season, the Atlantic surely gets accustomed to being on high alert.
+Those organizations that have an emergency notification system and hurricane email templates in place will be able to react quickly, without delay during the arrival of any storm.
 When putting your hurricane notification template together, you will want to focus on these core elements of a template:

 The notification type: When you send a notification, you need to consider what type of engagement you’ll expect from the message recipients.
 You can create basic notifications for a one-way broadcast to your audience, surveys or read-receipt notifications that encourage audience engagement, or conference call notifications that get your audience on the phone together to discuss an issue in real-time.

 The channels: Your hurricane notification template should have messages delivered over all channels – text, phone call, application pushes, emails, and any other communication channel your organization uses to get critical messages to your audience.
 The reason you’re using an emergency notification system is because some messages are way more important than just email – you need to absolutely ensure message delivery.